 The King of Queens: Main characters Doug (Kevin James) and Carrie Heffernan (Leah Remini) go to a cello show in the Season 1 scene “Cello, Goodbye.”

-In Marvel’s Spider-Man for the PlayStation 4, numerous Manhattan tourist spots are reproduced, including Lincoln Center.
+Many Manhattan tourist spots are reproduced in Marvel’s Spider-Man for the PlayStation 4, including Lincoln Center.

 The structure is reproduced as a placeable milestone in the 2003 computer game SimCity 4.